 Click ‘read more’ for cake.

 I am posting this later than my 168h (I’ve started and finished on Saturdays 11:45 CET), but I wanted to make sure the system specific packages work.
 Windows libtcod dll crashed a bit so I had to get that fixed.
-With that out of the way, let me present you the one and only:

 I’m almost done!
 The main game is mostly complete, I’ve added a high score system and screen that shows your highest 10 scores.
 To be added still are the Big Bad Boss, the game ending (I’ve decided that I don’t want an infinite game after all), and the help screen.
 I am considering doing some graphical niceties like blood spatters and less rigid fov, but that’s on ‘Would Be Nice If’ list.